 To close the age gap between the Infant and Toddler Program and WINGS, the N.E.S.T.
 Program was introduced.
 Serving children ages 6-13 years old, N.E.S.T. focuses on building strong foundations in education and strengthening social skills.

 Over the years, Child Advocates of Fort Bend added staff, recruited and trained volunteers and created new services.
 Beginning with just one child and one program, our CASA and CAC programs have grown to serve over 400 children every month.
 Today, we are an umbrella agency providing a full range of services through these two nationally-affiliated programs.
-Last year, we served 1581 children and families.
-Since 1991, 14,000 children have benefitted from the services of Child Advocates of Fort Bend and 1038 volunteers have been trained and deployed to advocate for children.
+In 2020, we served 3,500 children and families.
+Since 1991, nearly 19,000 children have benefited from the services of Child Advocates of Fort Bend and 1,277 volunteers have been trained and deployed to advocate for children.

 We operate under a Multi-Disciplinary Team model where we collaborate with 40 partner agencies.
 Many of our partners are co-housed with us onsite to facilitate our child-center, community-based approach.
-Our staff of 35 professionals is supported by over 200 volunteer advocates and governed by a 30-member Board of Directors.
+Our staff of 51 professionals is supported by over 800 volunteers and governed by a 30-member Board of Directors.
 Two Advisory Councils provide program expertise.

 Since it is estimated that only 1 in 10 children come forward to disclose sexual abuse, there are still many children in desperate need of the services Child Advocates of Fort Bend provides.
 As Fort Bend County grows, so also will the demand for services.
 Because of this, increased outreach efforts to build awareness of abuse and how to overcome it as a community are critical.
 The agency will continue to be at the forefront of this movement.

 End the Cycle of Child Abuse and Neglect